Ken Singleton: Broadcasting career

 After retiring as a baseball player, Singleton began his broadcasting career as a sportscaster for WJZ-TV in Baltimore in the mid-1980s and TSN in Canada, first as a color commentator on telecasts for the Toronto Blue Jays (1985 and 1986) and then as a television color commentator and as a radio play-by-play and color commentator for the Montreal Expos (1987–1996).

-From 1997-2021, Singleton was a commentator for the New York Yankees on the YES Network and PIX 11, serving as both a color commentator and play-by-play announcer, along with partner and play-by-play announcer Michael Kay.
+From 1997-2021, Singleton was a commentator for the New York Yankees on the YES Network and WPIX, serving as both a color commentator and play-by-play announcer, along with partner and play-by-play announcer Michael Kay.
 He also worked as an announcer for Yankee games on the MSG Network, before the inception of YES and joined the Yankees broadcasting team in 1997.

 His trademark calls include "This one is gone" for a home run and "Look out!" for a hard hit foul ball into the crowd or dugout, or when a pitch comes close to/hits a batter.
 He will also occasionally call a pitch a "chuck and duck" for a ball hit right back toward the pitcher.
 He also calls a pitch down the heart of the plate a "cookie".

 On March 12, 2018, Singleton initially announced that he would be retiring from the broadcasting booth after the 2018 season.
-However, on August 9, 2018, he announced that he had decided to postpone his retirement until after the 2019 season instead.
+However, on August 9, 2018, he announced that he had decided to postpone his retirement until after the 2019 season.
 During the Yankees-Rays broadcast on YES on September 25, 2019, Singleton announced he would be returning to the Yankees booth for the 2020 season.
 According to the New York Post, Singleton announced that he would be retiring after the 2021 season.
 On October 2, 2021 during the penultimate game of the regular season, he officially announced his retirement on air to take effect the following day.

 Personal life

-Singleton is a cousin of former NBA player and current Philadelphia 76ers head coach Glenn "Doc" Rivers, and the father of former minor league outfielder Justin Singleton.
+Singleton is a cousin of former NBA player and former Philadelphia 76ers head coach Glenn "Doc" Rivers, and the father of former minor league outfielder Justin Singleton.

 Singleton grew up in a house in Mount Vernon, New York, once owned by the family of former Brooklyn Dodger Ralph Branca.
 According to broadcast references, Singleton still resides in the Baltimore area.

 Singleton sits on the Board of Directors for the Cool Kids Campaign, a non-profit organization based in Towson, Maryland.
 One of Singleton's roles on the Board of Directors is to host the Celebrity Golf Tournament each June.

 In the 1986 edition of the Bill James Historical Baseball Abstract, James' wife Susan McCarthy picked Ken Singleton as one of the best-looking players in the 1970s.
 In a subsequent edition, James wrote that, upon reading the entry, Singleton sent her a thank-you card.